• Skip to primary navigation

 Straining curd for Strawberry Rhubarb Curd Tartlets

-Once the curd has thickened and is the consistency of sour cream, strain it through a fine mesh strainer so there are no chunkies in your curd.
+Once the curd has thickened and is the consistency of sour cream, strain it through a fine mesh strainer so there are no chunkies or seeds in there.

-Divide the curd evenly among the pre-baked tart shells while they are still in the tartlet pans.
+Divide the curd evenly among the pre-baked tart shells.

-You need to then bake the curd filled tart shells to set the curd filling.
+Finally, bake the filled tartlets shells to set the curd filling.

 Topping Strawberry Rhubarb Curd Tartlets with creme fraiche

-I like to get all fancy with it and pipe little creme fraiche dollops on using an open star piping tip.
+To decorate, I like to get all fancy with it and pipe little crème fraîche dollops on using an open star piping tip.
 But it's totally acceptable to just scoop a spoonful right on too.

 Strawberry Rhubarb Curd Tartlets from Baking The Goods